Transfusion associated circulatory overload

 TRANSFUSION-ASSOCIATED circulatory overload (TACO) remains the most common pulmonary complication of transfusion and the second most common cause of transfusion-related deaths reported to the Food and Drug Administration.Transfusion-associated circulatory overload (TACO) is a potentially life-threatening complication of blood transfusion and is associated with increased morbidity, length of stay (hospital and intensive care unit), and hospital costs.

-A total of 119 patients (5.
+Modifications to blood products can .Definition, pathophysiology, and risk factors – Transfusion-associated circulatory overload (TACO) is a form of circulatory volume overload that can occur with transfusion of any blood component.
 Risk factors include pre-existing cardiac .The occurrence of transfusion-associated circulatory overload (TACO) first received attention in the 1930s.The most common complications of transfusion are.

 However, TACO is widely considered to be an underdiagnosed and underreported complication of blood .This video explores Transfusion-Associated Circulatory Overload (TACO).TACO is a potentially preventable pulmonary complication of transfusion.5%) in 2004 and 57 patients (3%) in 2011 met criteria for transfusion-associated circulatory overload.